Why buy a Samsung Galaxy S8?

 - Operating system – The S8 was launched with the Android 7.0 ‘Nougat’ operating system, but subsequent versions of Android have been made available for the S8, including Android 9.0 ‘Pie’ in February 2019.

-- Bixby – Bixby, Samsung’s personal assistant, was first launched with the S8 and can do things like web searches, opening the camera app, give you recommendations and more.
+- Bixby – Bixby, Samsung’s personal assistant, was first launched with the S8 and can do things like web searches, give you quick access to the camera app, provide recommendations and more.
 And you can use voice, text or touch to interact with it.

 - Accessibility – You’ll find all of the S8’s accessibility features in the settings, under the categories vision, hearing, and dexterity and interaction.
 Features include a high contrast keyboard, screen zoom, subtitles, sound detectors, interaction controls and easy screen turn on.